Dynnyrne

 What has been the trend in development approvals over the past five years in the suburb of Dynnyrne?

-Looking at development activity over the past five years, the suburb of Dynnyrne's approval levels have been consistent with the yearly average of 1, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Dynnyrne's approval levels have been significantly below the yearly average of 1, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the suburb of Dynnyrne?